shaojwa/prog/terms.md

 ```
 inquire
 ```
-'info threads', a command to inquire about existing threads.
+info threads, a command to inquire about existing threads.